 Where psychological distress is caused by increased SNS activity and relieved by increasing PNS activity, through various approaches like mindfulness, meditation, talk therapy, somatic experiencing or a wide range of relaxation methods.

-However, inadequate consideration is given to the precise timing and sequencing of these approaches and how they align with the dynamic ebb and flow of SNS and PNS activation.
+While some consideration is given to SNS driven activities like problem-solving and taking action to adjust and shape one's challenges and environment, inadequate consideration is given to the precise timing and sequencing of these approaches and how they align with the dynamic ebb and flow of SNS and PNS activation.

-Future research might also compare the short and long-term efficacy of traditional methods that focus on shifting from a sympathetic-driven to parasympathetic state vs. methods like the youstate approach™ that focus on encouraging actions that align with whatever state the system is in, supporting the completion of physiological mechanisms necessary for overall optimization.
+Future research might also compare the short and long-term efficacy of traditional methods that focus on shifting from a sympathetic-driven to parasympathetic state vs. methods like the youstate approach™ that focus on encouraging actions that align with whatever state the system is in, supporting the completion of the physiological mechanisms necessary for overall optimization.

 The Optimization Theory References